Using direct payments to employ a PA

 If you hire care staff through a home care agency, the agency is the employer.
 You’ll have less control over choosing your carers, but this may be the best choice if you’re not confident being an employer.

-You can search for homecare services (NHS) or ask your local authority for a list of home care agencies in your area.
+Ask your local authority for a list of home care agencies in your area.

-Managing a personal assistant
+Contact you local authority (GOV.UK) Managing a personal assistant

 To have a good relationship with your PA, you should set out what you expect them to do and when.